learn-co-curriculum/java-this-reference/README.md

 ## Static Methods

-Since a static method is not called using an object, it can't access instance variables nor call instance methods unless it has an explicit reference to a class instance.
+Since a static method does *not* have an implicit parameter `this`, it can't access instance variables nor call instance methods unless it has an explicit reference to a class instance.